liberator23/liberator23/README.md

 - 👋 Hi, I’m @liberator23
-- 👀 I’m interested in Game Design and Level Design!
+- 👀 I’m interested in Technical and Systems Game Design!
 - 🌱 I hold a BSc in Communication and Multimedia Design.
 Major in Game Design, Minor in Medialism.
 - 💞️ I’m looking to collaborate on game development projects!
 - 📫 How to reach me: Email at jkrogman23@gmail.com